-Through our Complementary Therapy program, we offer non-medical interventions, such as massage therapy, music therapy, and animal-assisted activities, which complement the excellent medical and social support that our patients already receive from their hospice care teams
+Non-medical interventions, such as massage therapy, music therapy, and animal-assisted activities, complement the excellent medical and social support that our patients already receive from their hospice care teams.

-Patients and their families or caregivers can talk with their care team about visits from our licensed/certified complementary therapists for a variety of services, including:
+Patients and their families or caregivers can talk with their care team about visits from our licensed/certified complementary therapists for a variety of services.

 Massage therapy can help to encourage relaxation, minimize anxiety and stress, and reduce pain.
 Our massage therapists are trained in a variety of massage techniques, including: